Common: Spending time, money, and energy on education without converting it to sustainable value.

 Uncommon:Alcohol and many other drugs are addicting.
 You already knew that.
 But what I denied for a long time is how a seemingly positive longing for education can also become an addiction.

-If you would have told me 5 years ago that too much learning could be detrimental, I would have sought the nearest soapbox to beam my message of opposition.
-But during these last two years, as I spent an increasing amount of time online, I’ve realized how a deep desire to learn (and even a unquenchable curiosity) can also be a liability.
-Read More →
+If you told me 5 years ago that too much learning could be detrimental, I would have sought the nearest soapbox to beam my message of opposition.
+But during these last two years, as I’ve spent an increasing amount of time online, I’ve realized how a deep desire to learn can actually become a liability at times.
+Allow me to explain (with a rather surprising confession).

 Years ago, a term was introduced by those in the tight circles of the self-help industry that was used to refer to clients and avid supporters who became addicted to self-help material and the positive environment that many such conventions provided.
 These people were appropriately called “self-help junkies.”
 Now, of course, the term has become mainstream.
 These individuals get their “high” by attending personal develop seminars, bobbing around the nearest guru with ogle-eyes, and chain book-reading, among other things.
 These behaviors are fine… in moderation, and if balanced with application.

 Common: When a lack of information and/or inaccurate information perpetuates fear, doubt, and stupid behavior.